-3. How to I create the right one?
+D. How do I create the right QR Code?

-QR Codes can be generated using an online QR Code Generator such as Scanova.
-To create the right one for your resume, you need to figure out the following:
+QR Codes can be generated using an online QR Code Generator for resume such as Scanova.
+To create the right QR Code for resume, you need to figure out the following:

-- Type of QR Code: You have a choice of 16 QR Code types including URL, Contact Information, App Store, Youtube, and LinkedIn
+1. Type of QR Code: You have a choice of multiple QR Code types including Website URL, Vcard Profile, Rich Text, App Store, Image, and PDF

-- Edit-ability: Do you want to edit the QR Code without the need to reprint or resend your resumes?
-If so, create a dynamic QR Code
+2. Edit-ability: Do you want to edit the QR Code without the need to reprint or resend your resumes?
+If so, create a Dynamic QR Code

-- Custom QR Code: Do you want to create a QR Code that speaks about you or lets your prospective employer know where the QR Code will lead to?
-If so, create a custom or designer QR Code
+3. Custom QR Code: Do you want to create a QR Code that speaks about you?
+Or lets your prospective employer know where the QR Code will lead to?
+If so, go for a custom or designer QR Code

-- Scan Tracking: Is tracking number of scans important to you?
-If so, ensure that you create a dynamic QR Code
+4. Scan Tracking: Is tracking number of scans important to you?
+If so, ensure that you create a Dynamic QR Code

 That’s it!
 You are set to create a QR Code for your resume.
 Still have questions?
 Ask in the comments section below.